Fort Collins Colorado Brewery Tours

 The Jessup Farm Barrel House is extremely unique thanks in part to the brewery being housed in a 133-year-old, 3,000 square-foot restored barn that sits on the 13-acre Jessup Farm Artisan Village.
 The Barrel House is known for blending beers with barrels used for wine, bourbon and other specialty barrel-aged beer in order to create intricate flavors derived from the attributes of those barrels.
 (1921 Jessup Dr.)

-McClellan’s Brewing Company a newer brewery in Fort Collins focusing on “creamier, smoother” European cask-style ales.
+McClellan’s Brewing Company is a brewery in Fort Collins focusing on “creamier, smoother” European cask-style ales.
 These non-carbonated ales are “similar to nitrogen fed beer” like Guinness.
 (1035 South Taft Hill Rd.)

 New Belgium Brewing Co.
 In 1991, Jeff Lebesch and Kim Jordan home brewed a version of ales Jeff had sampled while bicycling through Belgium.
 After over 25 years in the business, the brewery is recognized as the 4th-largest brewer of craft beer in the nation.
 The Fort Collins brewery now has a capacity of 150,000 barrels per year, opened an east coast brewery and Fat Tire Ale continues to sweep the nation.
 On top of their nine year-round-brews, including Fat Tire Amber Ale, sour beer collection, a special Lips of Faith beer series, seasonal beers and a Hop Kitchen beer collection, New Belgium is also known for its environmental stewardship.
 The Fort Collins location, fondly known as The Mothership, offers a glimpse into one the country’s most popular breweries.
 (500 Linden St.)